RunSi/DEVWKS-2601/guide/step3a.md

 The GENIE OPS Library is used to represent a devices/feature's operational state/data through a Python Object.
 Each feature on each device is represented via a single Ops object instance, where state/status information is stored as an object attribute.

+Ops objects are snapshots of a particular feature on a particular device at a specific time.

 To demonstrate the power of the GENIE OPS library then please follow the sections below.